IN CASE OF EMERGENCY DIAL 911

 Penobscot Transfer Station

-Stickers required – available at transfer station.
+Stickers required and are available at transfer station.
 Keep to the right of the building driving in.
 In the event of a power outage, the transfer station will be closed.
+Please have proof of residency.

-• Donations of Bottles and cans left at the Town Transfer Station will be used for Penobscot Day only.
+- Donations of Bottles and cans left at the Town Transfer Station will be used for Penobscot Day Celebration only.

 List of Recyclables for Town of Penobscot and drop off locations